 Can I still use the Disability Access Service?

-Currently, it has not been stated if there will be any changes to the Disability Access Service at Walt Disney World.
 On the Walt Disney World website, there is currently a linked PDF file on DAS and how it works.
 But be aware, this information was posted prior to these new safety procedures and still mentions information like park hopping and meeting characters.

 Is it safe?